ninaherlina/would-you-rather/README.md

 In the Project folder:

-Install all project dependencies with "yarn add"
+Install all project dependencies with "yarn install"

 Start the Project with "yarn start"